huserg/Monitux-API/README.md

 ## TODO

-Make the monitux-api-cli working when deployed with `.deb` package
+- Make the monitux-api-cli working when deployed with `.deb` package
+- Ask for ENV values when installing the .deb